nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 `employee add n/chris`

 #### Remove an employee: `employee remove`
-- remove a particular employee by EMPLOYEE_ID
+Remove a particular employee by EMPLOYEE_ID

 Format: `employee remove i/EMPLOYEE_ID`
 * The `EMPLOYEE_ID` must be a positive integer 1, 2, 3, …